MarcinSQL/expense-calendar/README.md

 # Expense calendar made in React to organize your expense

-Created by Marcin Wasilewski to learn basics of React
+Coded by Marcin Wasilewski based on course to learn main basics of React library